will4skill/algo-review/README.md

     def isSameTree(self, p: Optional[TreeNode], q: Optional[TreeNode]) -> bool:
         if not p and not q:
             return True
-        if not p or not q:
+        if not p or not q: # Tim note: the ORs have to be under the ANDs for this to work return False
-            return False
         return p.val == q.val and self.isSameTree(p.left, q.left) and self.isSameTree(p.right, q.right)
 ```